Adding custom data

 User email

-When you already have your users identified within your app, you might want to add their email automatically attached to the bug report.
-Bugsee provides APIs for setting, getting and clearing the email.
+When you already have your users identified within your app, you might want to automatically attach their email to the bug report.
+Bugsee provides APIs for setting, getting, and clearing the email.

 !Objective-C